Squiddleton/discord.js-Util/README.md

 client.on('ready', async () => {
     if (client.isReady()) {
-        await client.deploy(); // Deploys all commands from the ClientOptions "commands" array (should only be called when comman structures are updated)
+        await client.deploy(); // Deploys all commands from the ClientOptions "commands" array (should only be called when command structures are updated)
     }
 });